ripjar/aws-security-lake/README.md

 -	Glue Data On-Boarding Wizard: Built using an RPA workflow, the wizard enables rapid on-boarding of new data sources.
 Analysts input the Glue table target, edit schema transformations if required and the data-source is automatically added to the Search App.
 -	Knowledge: A graph-type store of versioned entities and relationships that can be publish to and pulled from.
 This enables analysts to enrich their investigations with data curated by others across the Enterprise.
 -	Insights: Analysts can write versioned intelligence reports with live data and visualisations.
 Insights can be securely shared with document, section / tear lines, and data object level security.
-- Explorer:  A UI which provides analysts with the ability to understand, filter and aggregate Data-sets through several views.
+- Explorer:  A UI which provides analysts with the ability to understand, filter and aggregate data-sets through several views.
--	Entity Importer: Entities can be extracted by analysts manually or via NLP automatically, and imported into the Investigation as nodes.
+-	Entity Importer: Entities can be extracted by analysts manually or via NLP automatically and imported into the Investigation as nodes.
 This allows for more rapid searching and navigating through specific data points relevant to the domain.

 ### What is Amazon Security Lake